 - Performance measurement report

-As enterprises become more dependent upon the internet business for connectivity with constituencies, it is essential to develop, enhance, and maintain the information technology strategy on an ongoing basis.
+As enterprises become more dependent upon the Internet business for connectivity with constituencies, developing, enhancing, and maintaining the information technology strategy on an ongoing basis is essential.
 The system must emphasize connectivity through the data arteries as digital and information products become more pervasive.
-Formulating an information data technology strategy is an enterprise (entrepreneurship, leadership, and management) competency.
+An enterprise’s (entrepreneurship, leadership, and management) competency is formulating an information data technology strategy.